jonchan51/copyconvert/README.md

-This tool has a very specific usecase: to copy, and convert files downloaded via [fluminurs](https://github.com/indocomsoft/fluminurs) into my DropBox folder, as I realise I waste a lot of time manually copying files over.
+This tool has a very specific usecase: to copy, and convert files downloaded via [fluminurs](https://github.com/indocomsoft/fluminurs) into my DropBox folder, as I realise I waste a lot of time manually copying files over and converting them one by one.

 ## Setup
 Requires pipenv and python 3.6